 AIS Client Class Generator

 AIS Server calls are used to retrieve data from forms in the EnterpriseOne web client.
 These calls are referred to as form service requests.
-ADF applications use form service requests to interact with EnterpriseOne web client forms.
+Mobile applications use form service requests to interact with EnterpriseOne web client forms.
 Form service requests, formatted as REST service calls that use POST, contain form service events or commands that invoke actions on an EnterpriseOne form.

 By sending an ordered list of commands, a form service request can replicate the actions taken by an EnterpriseOne web client user, including populating fields, pressing buttons, and other actions.
 The form service request enables you to perform various operations on a single form.
 The URL for the form service request is: